Dragan Marinković

 Dragan Marinković "Maca" (born 17 March 1968) is a Bosnian actor and TV personality.

-Widely known by his nickname Maca, though trained as an actor, Marinković is most notable for his outrageous personality showcased during his stints on reality television.
+Widely known by his nickname Maca, Marinković is most notable for his outrageous personality showcased during his stints on reality television.
 In mid-2007, he was a contestant on the first season of Veliki brat VIP (the Serbian version of Celebrity Big Brother), making it all the way to the final day.
-In early 2010 he repeated the same on another reality contest Farma.
-He currently resides in Novi Sad with his family.
+In early 2010, he repeated the same on another reality contest Farma.

-His biggest acting job is a role opposite Mirsad Tuka and Mira Furlan in the 2010 multiple award-winning Bosnian film The Abandoned.
+Marinković's biggest acting job was a role opposite Mirsad Tuka and Mira Furlan in the 2010 multiple award-winning Bosnian film The Abandoned.

 Career

 Acting

-After graduating from the Academy of Performing Arts in Sarajevo, Maca experienced trouble breaking into the business.
+Born in Sarajevo in 1968, Maca graduated from the Academy of Performing Arts in Sarajevo.
+He experienced trouble breaking into the business following his graduation.
 Initially only involved with acting through supporting parts on film and in theater, he could be seen in the occasional play on small Sarajevo stages such as Kamerni teatar 55.
-Later he got small parts in various international film productions depicting the Bosnian War where he played stock character portrayals of local "bad guys" - usually cartoonish Serbian soldiers and paramilitaries.
+Later Maca got small parts in various international film productions depicting the Bosnian War where he played stock character portrayals of local "bad guys" - usually cartoonish Serbian soldiers and paramilitaries.
 Two most notable such gigs were his appearances in Hollywood productions Welcome to Sarajevo and Behind Enemy Lines.

 However, more substantial parts in local productions eluded him and he eventually turned to TV presenting as his main career activity.
 After getting some prominence as a television personality in Sarajevo and the rest of Bosnia, he often complained in interviews about various acting clans as the reason for his lack of headway in the local cinematography.

 After getting some prominence outside of Bosnia in 2007 as a result of Veliki brat VIP appearance, he also started getting more acting gigs such as the 7-episode engagement on Serbian TV series Agencija za SiS on TV Pink.